dhutapratama/docs/authorization.md

 <a name="inline-authorization"></a>
 ### Inline Authorization

 Occasionally, you may wish to determine if the currently authenticated user is authorized to perform a given action without writing a dedicated gate that corresponds to the action.
-Laravel allows you to perform these types of "inline" authorization checks via the `Gate::allowIf` and `Gate::denyIf` methods:
+Lets allows you to perform these types of "inline" authorization checks via the `Gate::allowIf` and `Gate::denyIf` methods:

 ```php
 use App\Models\User;